marihachi/carol-js/doc/api.md

 ```
 carol(source: string | RegExp): Pattern
 ```
+Creates a new pattern from a RegExp or regex string.

 ## Function: seq
 ```
 seq(patterns: Pattern[]): Pattern
 ```
+Creates a new pattern from a pattern sequence.

 ## Class: Pattern
 ### Constructor